 Around the world, our employees take an active role in giving back to their communities through a variety of programs.

 Each year, our employees donate thousands of hours to help to improve the health and well-being of communities around the world through programs such as MSD for Mothers, the MSD Fellowship for Global Health, and a range of volunteer activities.
 Employee volunteers also complement the support we provide to organizations through our Neighbor of Choice grants program.

-Our corporate policy on volunteerism provides employees with the opportunity to take up to 40 hours of paid time off annually to engage in volunteer activities that support eligible nonprofit organizations.
+Our corporate policy on volunteerism provides employees worldwide with the opportunity to take up to 40 hours of paid time off annually to engage in volunteer activities that support eligible nonprofit organizations.
 Additionally, employees in the U.S. and Puerto Rico are encouraged to participate in Partnership for Giving, our dollar-for-dollar matching gift program, and Dollars for Doers, a volunteer rewards program.
 In 2017, we saw a reduction in the total number of recorded volunteer hours as compared to 2016, when we had our 125th anniversary challenge.
 However, we continue to encourage employees to volunteer in their communities and with organizations and causes they care about.

 MSD FELLOWSHIP FOR GLOBAL HEALTH

 The MSD Fellowship for Global Health is a three-month, field-based corporate pro bono program designed to leverage the skills and talents of our employees.
-Teams of highly skilled Fellows, who are passionate about our company’s mission to save and improve lives around the world to provide meaningful and systematic improvements in health service delivery for people in the greatest need.
+Teams of highly skilled Fellows, who are passionate about our company’s mission to save and improve lives around the world, are assigned to NGO partners to help build their capacity.
 Learn more.

 SKILLS-BASED VOLUNTEER PROGRAM

 Our innovative skills-based volunteer program is available to our employees in the U.S. and Puerto Rico.
 The program offers employees the opportunity to donate their professional skills through virtual, short-term projects that provide important capacity-building support for nonprofit organizations.
-Whether volunteering for a one-hour phone consultation or a 30-hour project, employees are given the opportunity to provide meaningful volunteer support for nonprofits in need, while using their professional skills in different and challenging environments.
+Whether volunteering for a one-hour phone consultation or a 30-hour project, employees are given the opportunity to provide meaningful volunteer support for nonprofits in need, while using and developing their professional skills.